-Joshua Rempell, MD, MPH, is an Assistant Professor of Emergency Medicine at Cooper Medical School of Rowan University and Director of the emergency ultrasound fellowship.
+Joshua Rempell, MD, MPH, is an Associate Professor of Emergency Medicine at Cooper Medical School of Rowan University and Director of the emergency ultrasound fellowship.
 He completed medical school at Harvard Medical School and received a master's of public health degree at the Harvard T.H.
 Chan School of Public Health.
 Dr. Rempell completed his emergency medicine residency training in the Harvard Affiliated Emergency Medicine Residency Program (HAEMR) at Massachusetts General Hospital and Brigham and Women’s Hospital, where he served as chief resident.
 Following residency, Dr. Rempell completed an ultrasound fellowship at Massachusetts General Hospital.
 Prior to joining Cooper, he was faculty and ultrasound fellowship director at Brigham and Women’s Hospital as well as Assistant Professor of Emergency Medicine at Harvard Medical School.

 Dr. Rempell has lectured extensively nationally and internationally on emergency ultrasound as well as published more than 20 peer-reviewed articles on emergency ultrasound.
 He truly enjoys teaching clinical emergency medicine, often with an ultrasound at the bedside.

 Lisa Filippone, MD, is an Associate Professor of Emergency Medicine at Cooper Medical School of Rowan University.
 She graduated from the University of Maryland cum laude with a degree in biology, after which she attended Jefferson Medical College of Thomas Jefferson University.
 Upon receiving her medical degree she completed her residency in emergency medicine at Cooper University Hospital.
 After residency, she worked as an attending physician in the Department of Emergency Medicine at Drexel University until she returned to Cooper in 2007.